Hadokane/CCI_PP4_Radicool_Store/README.md

 - For Brand Users and the Site Admin, options will appear on all Bootstrap item cards - within a footer - providing them with the ability to delete or edit the specific product featured within the card.

-    - This allows them the freedom to edit/delete Merchandise from within the websites Front-End, saving them from heading into the Admin section.
+    - This allows them the freedom to edit/delete Merchandise from within the website's Front-End, saving them from heading into the Admin section.

-- Wish List buttons will appear for all users, interacting with the button will have a different function based on the users state:
+- Wish List buttons will appear for all users, interacting with the button will have a different function based on the user's state:

     - Unauthenticated users will be redirected to the `Sign Up` page.